 The SKIP program is funded in large part by the Betty (pictured) and Herb Schiff Send-a-Kid-to-Israel Fund.

-- Complete an application (below) and interview.
+5. You must complete an application (below) and interview.

-- Scholarship is paid directly to the organization and cannot be used for deposit or travel arrangements.
+6. Scholarship is paid directly to the organization and cannot be used for deposit or travel arrangements.

 Please note: Families that have made a contribution to the Federation's current campaign will be given priority in the selection process.

-The deadline for programs beginning in summer/fall 2013 is April 5, 2013.
+Applications will open in Spring 2014.
+The deadline for programs beginning in summer/fall 2014 is April 4, 2014.

-For more info, contact Amber Ikeman at 941.371.4546, ext.
-105.
+For more info, contact Amber Ikeman at 941.343.2106.